Gluteus minimus muscle

 What is the importance of the gluteus minimus muscle?

-The gluteus minimus muscles work together with gluteus medius to help in hip abduction (the movement of the leg away from the body) and opposite to hip adduction (the movement of the leg toward the body).
-They also stabilize the hip joint and help us balancing of the body.
+The gluteus minimus muscles work together with the gluteus medius to help in hip abduction (the movement of the leg away from the body) and opposite to hip adduction (the movement of the leg toward the body).
+They also stabilize the hip joint and help us balance the body.

 Strengthening exercise